 GEN-01: The DICN framework is required to decouple the data plane and the control plane.
 It is required to have one or multiple DICN-enabled switches and controllers.

 GEN-02: The DICN framework is required to virtualize the resources of DICN-enabled network infrastructure to facilitate the ICN implementation and coexistence.
-That is, the software/hardware resources in DICN-enabled switches and controllers are required to be virtualized and provided to each ICN instance.
+That is, the software and hardware resources in DICN-enabled switches and controllers are required to be virtualized and provided to ICN instances.

+GEN-03: The DICN framework is required to define appropriate inter-ICNSP interfaces to facilitate interoperations between two ICN instances.

-GEN-03: The DICN framework is recommended to provide modularized functions and the interfaces between different function modules are recommended to be defined.
-Then a particular ICN instance is deployed by realizing a set of selected function modules.
+GEN-04: The DICN framework is recommended to provide basic general functions, including name-based routing algorithms, in-network cache management and security functions as modules and the interfaces between different function modules are recommended to be defined.
+Then a particular ICN instance is deployed by reusing a set of selected function modules.

-GEN-04: The DICN framework is recommended to define appropriate inter-ICNSP interfaces to facilitate interoperations between two ICN instances.

 8.2 Requirements for DICN-enabled switch

-DS-01: A DICN-enabled switch is required to support general ICN-related operations and process traversed packets according to the defined rules configured by control programs (i.e., ICN instances).
-The general ICN-related operations include name-based routing, in-network caching, etc.
+DS-01: A DICN-enabled switch is required to support general ICN-related operations and process received packets according to the defined rules configured by control programs (i.e., ICN instances).
+The general ICN-related operations include name-based routing, in-network caching, and content-based security.

+DS-02: A DICN-enabled switch is required to provide the following primitive functions: forwarding packets and caching traversed content.

-DS-02: A DICN-enabled switch is required to support virtualization for the implementation and coexistence of multiple ICN instances in the data plane.
+DS-03: A DICN-enabled switch is required to support virtualization for the implementation and coexistence of multiple ICN instances in the data plane.
 That is, the forwarding table and storage of DICN-enabled switch is required to be allocated for different ICN instances to guarantee the required service quality.
-Packets belonging to different ICN instances are required to be delivered to the appropriate control program and forwarded to appropriate interfaces.
+Packets belonging to different ICN instances can be delivered to the appropriate control program and forwarded to appropriate interfaces.

-DS-03: A DICN-enabled switch is required to provide the following primitive functions: forwarding packets and caching traversed content.

-DS-04: A DICN-enabled switch is required to define interfaces for ICN instances to manipulate the allocated resources, including forwarding table, storage, and so on.
+DS-04: A DICN-enabled switch is required to provide interfaces for ICN instances to manipulate the allocated resources, including forwarding table and storage.

-DS-05: A DICN-enabled switch is recommended to provide modularized functions.DS-06: A DICN-enabled switch is recommended to provide functions for inter-operation, including re-encapsulating packet and sending request according to the rules configured by control programs.
+DS-05: A DICN-enabled switch is recommended to provide the general ICN-related functions as modules.
+Then, ICN instances can be deployed by reusing these modules.

+DS-06: A DICN-enabled switch is recommended to support inter-operation, including re-encapsulating packet and sending request according to the rules configured by control programs.

 8.3 Requirements for DICN-enabled controller

-DC-01: A DICN-enabled controller is required to provide interfaces for network designers to deploy their own ICN instances in the control plane with full control of the physical resources.
+DC-01: A DICN-enabled controller is required to provide interfaces for ICNSP to deploy their own ICN instances in the control plane with full control of the physical resources.

-DC-02: A DICN-enabled controller is required to support virtualization for the coexistence of multiple ICN instances in the control plane.
+DC-02: A DICN-enabled controller is required to support virtualization for the coexistence of multiple ICN instances

-DC-03: A DICN-enabled controller is required to support the registration of network designers.
+DC-03: A DICN-enabled controller is required to support the registration of ICNSP.

-DC-04: A DICN-enabled controller is required to support the registration of DICN-enable switchs.
+DC-04: A DICN-enabled controller is required to support the registration of DICN-enable switches.

-DC-05: A DICN-enabled controller is required to provide interfaces between different ICN instances to exchange information between each other.
+DC-05: A DICN-enabled controller is required to provide interfaces between different ICN instances to exchange control information between each other.

-DC-06: A DICN-enabled controller is recommended to provide modularized functions, including routing manager, content manager, storage manager, security manager and interoperation manager.
+DC-06: A DICN-enabled controller is recommended to provide the general ICN-related functions as modules, including routing manager, content manager, storage manager, security manager and interoperation manager.

-DC-07: A DICN-enabled controller is recommended to define interfaces between different function modules.
-Then a particular ICN instance is deployed by realizing a set of selected function modules.
+DC-07: A DICN-enabled controller is recommended to provide interfaces between different function modules.
+Then a particular ICN instance is deployed by reusing a set of selected function modules.

 Framework for DICN